kahnvex/slugnet/docs-src/index.rst

 For this introduction, we'll focus on the stochastic gradient descent (SGD) optimization method.
-Stochastic gradient descent works by sampling data from the training set :math:`\{\bm{x}_i, \bm{y}_i\}_{i=1}^N`, computing the gradients with backpropogation, and applying our update using the a learning rate parameter :math:`\epsilon`.
+Stochastic gradient descent works by sampling data from the training set :math:`\{\bm{x}_i, \bm{y}_i\}_{i=1}^N`, computing the gradients with backpropogation, and applying our update using a learning rate parameter :math:`\epsilon`.
 In practice, we must gradually decrease :math:`\epsilon` over time.